-(See also the aging brain and nervous system Brain and Nervous System The body changes with aging because changes occur in individual cells and in whole organs.
+Aging affects all parts of the nervous system: the brain, the spinal cord, and the peripheral nerves (see also Changes in the Body with Aging: Brain and nervous system Brain and Nervous System The body changes with aging because changes occur in individual cells and in whole organs.
 These changes result in changes in function and in appearance.
 (See also Overview of Aging.)
-As cells... read more .)
+As cells... read more ).

 Brain Brain The brain’s functions are both mysterious and remarkable, relying on billions of nerve cells and the internal communication between them.
 All thoughts, beliefs, memories, behaviors, and moods... read more

 Brain function varies normally as people pass from childhood through adulthood to old age.
 During childhood, the ability to think and reason steadily increases, enabling a child to learn increasingly complex skills.

 During most of adulthood, brain function is relatively stable.

 After a certain age, which varies from person to person, brain function declines.
 Some areas of the brain decrease in size by up to 1% per year in some people but without any loss of function.
 Thus, age-related changes only in brain structure do not always result in loss of brain function.
 However, a decrease in brain function with aging may result from numerous factors that include changes in brain chemicals (neurotransmitters), changes in nerve cells themselves, toxic substances that accumulate in the brain over time, changes in blood flow to the brain, and inherited changes.
 Different aspects of brain function may be affected at different times:

 Short-term memory and the ability to learn new material tend to be affected relatively early.